North Star Investment Management Corp. Sells 1,263 Shares of iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA)

-North Star Investment Management Corp. trimmed its holdings in shares of iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA) by 7.3% during the third quarter, HoldingsChannel reports.
-The firm owned 15,931 shares of the company’s stock after selling 1,263 shares during the quarter.
-North Star Investment Management Corp.’s holdings in iShares Currency Hedged MSCI EAFE ETF were worth $439,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+North Star Investment Management Corp. lessened its stake in iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA) by 7.3% in the 3rd quarter, HoldingsChannel reports.
+The fund owned 15,931 shares of the company’s stock after selling 1,263 shares during the quarter.
+North Star Investment Management Corp.’s holdings in iShares Currency Hedged MSCI EAFE ETF were worth $439,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Captrust Financial Advisors purchased a new stake in iShares Currency Hedged MSCI EAFE ETF in the 2nd quarter worth about $43,000.
-Highland Capital Management LLC bought a new stake in shares of iShares Currency Hedged MSCI EAFE ETF during the 2nd quarter valued at about $252,000.
-Baird Financial Group Inc. boosted its position in shares of iShares Currency Hedged MSCI EAFE ETF by 3.2% during the 2nd quarter.
-Baird Financial Group Inc. now owns 18,711 shares of the company’s stock valued at $571,000 after acquiring an additional 581 shares during the last quarter.
-Dorsey & Whitney Trust CO LLC boosted its position in shares of iShares Currency Hedged MSCI EAFE ETF by 81.8% during the 2nd quarter.
-Dorsey & Whitney Trust CO LLC now owns 25,766 shares of the company’s stock valued at $711,000 after acquiring an additional 11,595 shares during the last quarter.
-Finally, CX Institutional boosted its position in shares of iShares Currency Hedged MSCI EAFE ETF by 1,306.1% during the 2nd quarter.
-CX Institutional now owns 72,595 shares of the company’s stock valued at $2,003,000 after acquiring an additional 67,432 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
+Captrust Financial Advisors bought a new position in iShares Currency Hedged MSCI EAFE ETF during the 2nd quarter worth approximately $43,000.
+Highland Capital Management LLC bought a new position in iShares Currency Hedged MSCI EAFE ETF in the second quarter valued at approximately $252,000.
+Baird Financial Group Inc. lifted its position in shares of iShares Currency Hedged MSCI EAFE ETF by 3.2% in the second quarter.
+Baird Financial Group Inc. now owns 18,711 shares of the company’s stock worth $571,000 after purchasing an additional 581 shares in the last quarter.
+Dorsey & Whitney Trust CO LLC lifted its position in shares of iShares Currency Hedged MSCI EAFE ETF by 81.8% in the second quarter.
+Dorsey & Whitney Trust CO LLC now owns 25,766 shares of the company’s stock worth $711,000 after purchasing an additional 11,595 shares in the last quarter.
+Finally, CX Institutional lifted its position in shares of iShares Currency Hedged MSCI EAFE ETF by 1,306.1% in the second quarter.
+CX Institutional now owns 72,595 shares of the company’s stock worth $2,003,000 after purchasing an additional 67,432 shares in the last quarter.

 Want to see what other hedge funds are holding HEFA?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA).